How to buy the best smoke alarms

 Smart smoke alarms and data collection

-An interesting by-product of the new breed of smart alarms is the fire-related data being collected.
-Google, which makes the Nest Protect smoke and CO alarm.
+An interesting by-product of the new breed of smart alarms is the fire-related data being collected, as is the case with Google, which makes the Nest Protect smoke and CO alarm.
 Google told us that it uses data from its alarms to provide ‘meaningful insights’ for its customers and to improve the product.

 UK smoke alarms are mostly likely to sound on pancake day, according to Google.